serge-m/kolasimagesearch/readme.md

 Based on elasticsearch and kolasimagestorage.

+Very basic region extraction and descriptors are implemented.
+Images is split into left and right halves.
+Those are our ROIs.
+Color histograms are calculated for each ROI.
+Those are our descriptors.
+L2 norm is used for similarity.

 ## References
 * [The complete guide to building an image search engine with Python and OpenCV](http://www.pyimagesearch.com/2014/12/01/complete-guide-building-image-search-engine-python-opencv/)
 * [image-match](https://github.com/ascribe/image-match)